Birla Planetarium in Kolkata- the sky show

 How to go Birla planetarium

-- Pauls’ cathedral- it stands just on the left side of the Planetarium and is a large building of Gothic architecture operated by Christians.
+- Pauls’s cathedral- it stands just on the left side of the Planetarium and is a large building of Gothic architecture operated by Christians.

-- Eliot Park – this is a park featured with greeneries and a pond with sitting arrangements beside it.
-A wonderful ground for strolling of the couples.
+- Eliot Park – this is a park that featured greeneries and a pond with sitting arrangements beside it.
+A wonderful ground for strolling couples.

 - Victoria memorial– this one is located almost 3 km from the Planetarium and is dedicated to Queen Victoria that composed of a museum and galleries equipped with arms, paintings, arms, sculptures, and portraits.

 Apart from these, you can wander about in the “gorer math” a ground with many past historical incidents.
-You can also spot the tallest building of Kolkata created by Tata steel from there.
+You can also spot the tallest building in Kolkata created by Tata steel from there.